Introduction to CSS Font Change

 </html>

-The above codes are the basic syntax for initialized the fonts property with values in the css style sheet.
-We used mainly in the numeric supported values, either the keyword type of values or predefined values in the css codes.
+The above codes are the basic syntax for initializing the font property with values in the css style sheet.
+We used mainly the numeric supported values, either the keyword type of values or predefined values in the css codes.
 Using these types of supported values, we can call it a parameter or set of arguments used in the font style sheet.

 How to change the font in CSS?

-In the CSS style codes, we used a lot of attributes, properties with default values.
-It will be both texts, numbers, special characters, etc. Using these types of values, we can enable the particular property of their css attributes for making the presentation more user-friendly.
+In the CSS style codes, we used a lot of attributes and properties with default values.
+It will be both texts, numbers, special characters, etc. Using these types of values; we can enable the particular property of their css attributes to make the presentation more user-friendly.
 Customer satisfaction is important from a business perspective.
 We can use the font element attributes in the html codes; it’s one of the default html tags, ID, or Some built-in classes.
-When we use css fonts in HTML, the tag based upon the elements like font-weight is one of the default and most widely used in the html codes for calculating the text for placed correctly on the page, and it has more boldness and thickness of different ranges and presentation in the css styles.
-It helps with the elements in the CSS Style codes.
-It is mostly used in the <body> tag of the html because <style> also declares and initialized the font style attribute values most probably used in the <head> section of the html web pages.
+When we use css fonts in HTML, the tag-based upon the elements like font-weight is one of the default and most widely used in the html codes for calculating the text placed correctly on the page.
+The CSS styles provide different ranges and boldness and thickness presentations, enhancing the elements within the CSS Style codes.
+It is mainly used in the <body> tag of the html because <style> also declares and initializes the font style attribute values most probably used in the <head> section of the html web pages.

-In font property, it accepts the numerical type of values with some extensions format like pixels, %, etc. These are some default extensions, and the values can be used on either of keyword types of values or some predefined type of numerical values.
-Some of the font keyword values are normal, bold, lighter and bolder, and the available numerical type of values ranges between 100 to 900 based on user needs.
-It may vary if suppose the keyword value is normal and it maps to the numerical value is 400 and the value also bold it’s mapped into the 700 to see with any type of effect values ranges rather than the 400 or 700.
-The font is being used with some built-in faces that match with those specified weights.
-If the font value ranges of the bold have 700 and normal have 400, the version has part of the font families whatever the browser will use that ranges.
-If the attributes are not available, the user browser will be mimicked, and automatically it changes the bold or normal version.
+In font property, it accepts the numerical type of values with some extensions format like pixels, %, etc. Either keyword types of values or some predefined type of numerical values can use these default extensions.
+Some font keyword values are normal, bold, lighter, and bolder, and the available numerical type of values ranges between 100 to 900 based on user needs.
+It may vary if the keyword value is normal, and it maps to the numerical value is 400, which is also bold; it’s mapped into the 700 to see with any effect values ranges rather than the 400 or 700.
+The font is used with built-in faces that match those specified weights.
+If the font value ranges of the bold have 700 and normal have 400, the version has part of the font families, whatever the browser will use that range.
+If the attributes are unavailable, the user’s browser will automatically mimic and change the font style to bold or normal.
 It will not have mimicked the other unavailable weights fonts, often mainly used with the regular and light type of formats to identify the font weights of the web page with alternate ideas.

 Examples of CSS Font Change

-Given below are the examples of CSS Font Change:
+Given Below are examples of CSS Font Changes:

 Example #1